NB x GMCL x ECB- Banner-01 1200.png

 7.1.4.7.1.2.

-The Exec will ensure that any advice supplied to us from the governing body is shared with clubs through the registered club contacts.
+The Executive will ensure that any advice supplied to us from the governing body is shared with clubs through the registered club contacts.

 7.1.4.7.2.